Burbank, California

 Burbank is a city in the southeastern end of the San Fernando Valley in Los Angeles County, California, United States.
-Located 7 mi northwest of downtown Los Angeles, Burbank had a population of 105,833 as of 2025.
+Located 7 mi northwest of downtown Los Angeles, Burbank had a population of 102,988 as of 2025.
 The city was named after David Burbank, who established a sheep ranch there in 1867.
 Burbank consists of two distinct areas: a downtown/foothill section, in the foothills of the Verdugo Mountains, and the flatland section.

-Numerous media and entertainment companies are headquartered or have significant production facilities in Burbank—often called the "Media Capital of the World" and only six miles northeast of Hollywood—including Warner Bros.
-Entertainment, the Walt Disney Company, Nickelodeon Animation Studio, The Burbank Studios, and Cartoon Network.
-Universal plays a key role in attractions and entertainment in Burbank, with its theme park Universal Studios Hollywood and the NBCUniversal building.
-The broadcast network The CW is also headquartered in Burbank.
-"Beautiful Downtown Burbank" was stated often as a joke on Rowan & Martin's Laugh-In and The Tonight Show Starring Johnny Carson, as both shows were taped at NBC's former studios.
+Located about six miles northeast of Hollywood, Burbank is a major center of the American media and entertainment industry and is commonly known as the "Media Capital of the World".
+Warner Bros.
+Entertainment and The Walt Disney Company are headquartered in Burbank, while Nickelodeon Animation Studio, 20th Century Studios, The Burbank Studios, Cartoon Network Studios and other major entertainment companies maintain offices, studios or production facilities there.
+The CW broadcast television network is also based in the city.
+Burbank's association with television was reinforced through the recurring joke "beautiful downtown Burbank" popularized by Rowan & Martin's Laugh-In and later referenced on The Tonight Show Starring Johnny Carson, both of which were taped at NBC's former studios.
 The Hollywood Burbank Airport was the location of Lockheed's Skunk Works, which produced some of the most secret and technologically advanced airplanes, including the U-2 spy planes.
-The city contains the largest IKEA in the U.S.
+Burbank is home to a 456,000-square-foot IKEA store, which was the largest IKEA location in the United States when it opened in 2017.

 History

 Indigenous peoples and Spanish era

-The history of the Burbank area can be traced back to the Tongva people, the indigenous people of the area, who lived in the region for thousands of years before the arrival of Europeans.
+The area that became Burbank was inhabited by the Tongva people, an indigenous population, for thousands of years before European colonization.
 In the late 18th century and the early 19th century, Spanish explorers and mission priests arrived in the Los Angeles area.
 The city of Burbank occupies land that was previously part of two Spanish and Mexican-era colonial land grants: the 36400 acre Rancho San Rafael, granted to Jose Maria Verdugo by the Spanish Bourbon government in 1784, and the 4063 acre Rancho Providencia created in 1821.
 This area was the scene of a military skirmish which resulted in the unseating of the Spanish Governor of California, and his replacement by the Mexican leader Pio Pico.